- Latin America

 The morning ride was the usual four hours with a break for a leg stretch and water.
 It was interesting as we rode how the landscape changed and I became aware that there were more palm trees appearing and there were less pockets of water.

 Lunch was under a canopy of trees on a small ‘island’.
-Some of the grooms from main camp met us off the horses and they were un-tacked and taken for water and a roll.
-I also noticed how all the bits were washed and saddle pads were hung out to dry in the sun – such care is taken of these horses and it’s wonderful to watch.
+Some of the grooms from main camp met us off the horses.
+They were un-tacked and taken for water and a roll.
+I also noticed how all the bits were washed.
+Saddle pads were hung out to dry in the sun.
+Such care is taken of these horses and it’s wonderful to watch.

 For us there were chairs set up around the lunch table so we could enjoy a cold beer followed by meatloaf and salad.
-The vehicles had met us at the spot with our overnight bags and so I went and found my book, took one of the camp beds and found a quiet corner.
+The vehicles had met us at the spot with our overnight bags.
+I went and found my book, took one of the camp beds and found a quiet corner.

 Later, after we’d had tea and cake – yes there was still tea and cake at 16:00! – we walked to where the horses were waiting and mounted up.
 It was a ride of about two hours at a gentle pace.
 Not far from Moklowane we were rewarded with the view of a lone male elephant cooling off in a pool.

 Once we arrived into Moklowane camp, we helped un-tack the horses before heading for the main area for a safety briefing.
 We were reminded not to walk about by ourselves or without either Chief or Percy nearby as this camp is not connected by boardwalks.

-The camp itself has five tents built into the treeline and overlooking water where hippos can be heard at night.
-All of the tents have running water and flush loos and each is built up either on stilts or in the trees.
+The camp itself has five tents built into the treeline and overlooking water where hippos are heard at night.
+All of the tents have running water and flush loos.
+Each is built up either on stilts or in the trees.
 There is a main dining area with a balcony for enjoying breakfast and dinner or just sitting back with a cool drink.
 After we’d had a quick shower, this is where we met for a pre-dinner drink.

 The next morning I met the others for breakfast and we said our goodbyes.
-They would be heading off for a bush walk with the wonderful Percy as their guide and I would be leaving camp for my next adventure.
-Since the horses had waded into camp the previous day, today we had to use the boat to get back across the water.
+They would be heading off for a bush walk with the wonderful Percy as their guide.
+I would be leaving camp for my next adventure.
+The horses had waded into camp the previous day and so today we had to use the boat to get back across the water.
 PJ met us on the other side and drove me the hour or so to PomPom airstrip.

 It was really interesting to speak with PJ and learn all about what made him come to Botswana and stay there.
 We talked about his plans for the camps and the drive to the airstrip just flew by!

-Once the little plane had landed, PJ asked the pilot if I could sit up front and I was rewarded with a first class view as we took off.
-Being up front really helped with the bumpiness of the journey and luckily it was only ten minutes to the next airstrip – I’d never been on so many planes in a short space of time!
+Once the little plane had landed, PJ asked the pilot if I could sit up front.
+As we took off I was rewarded with a first class view.
+Being up front really helped with the bumpiness of the journey.
+Luckily it was only ten minutes to the next airstrip.
+I’d never been on so many planes in a short space of time!

 Part 3 of my adventure coming soon …